Chilldose/PlotScripts/README.md

 # The measurements files
-If you have json or YAML files you do not need specila treatment here, just state it correctly in the config file.
+If you have json or YAML files you do not need special treatment here, just state it correctly in the config file.

 If you have ASCII styled files you need to include the parameters

 <pre>
 ASCII_file_specs: # The specifications for the ascii file type measurements files
-  header_lines: 8
+    header_lines: 18
-  measurement_description: 9
+    measurement_description: 20
-  units_line: 9
+    units_line: 21
-  data_start: 10
+    data_start: 22
 </pre>

 in you config file.
-THe subparamerts:
+The sub-parameters:

 + header_lines defines the length of the header in lines.
 + measurement_description the line with the name of the measurements